-- · Consider use in closed pressurised systems, fitted with temperature, pressure and safety relief valves which are vented for safe dispersal.
-Use only properly specified equipment which is suitable for this product, its supply pressure and temperature - The tubing network design connecting gas cylinders to the delivery system should include appropriate pressure indicators and vacuum or suction lines - · Fully-welded types of pressure gauges, where the bourdon tube sensing element is welded to the gauge body, are recommended. - Before connecting gas cylinders, ensure manifold is mechanically secure and does not containing another gas.
-Before disconnecting gas cylinder, isolate supply line segment proximal to cylinder, remove trapped gas in supply line with aid of vacuum pump - · When connecting or replacing cylinders take care to avoid airborne particulates violently ejected when system pressurises - Consider the use of doubly-contained piping; diaphragm or bellows sealed, soft seat valves; backflow prevention devices; flash arrestors; and flow monitoring or limiting devices.
-Gas cabinets, with appropriate exhaust treatment, are recommended, as is automatic monitoring of the secondary enclosures and work areas for release. - Use a pressure reducing regulator when connecting cylinder to lower pressure (<100 psig) piping or systems - · Use a check valve or trap in the discharge line to prevent hazardous back-flow into the cylinder - · Check regularly for spills or leaks.
-Keep valves tightly closed but do not apply extra leverage to hand wheels or cylinder keys. - · Open valve slowly.
-If valve is resistant to opening then contact your supervisor - · Valve protection caps must remain in place must remain in place unless container is secured with valve outlet piped to use point. - · Never insert a pointed object (e.g hooks) into cylinder cap openings as a means to open cap or move cylinder.
-Such action can inadvertently turn the valve and gas a gas leak.
-Use an adjustable strap instead of wrench to free an over-tight or rusted cap.
-A bubble of gas may buildup behind the outlet dust cap during transportation, after prolonged storage, due to defective cylinder valve or if a dust cap is inserted without adequate evacuation of gas from the line.
-When loosening dust cap, preferably stand cylinder in a suitable enclosure and take cap off slowly.
-Never face the dust cap directly when removing it; point cap away from any personnel or any object that may
+Safe handling Consider use in closed pressurised systems, fitted with temperature, pressure and safety relief valves which are vented for safe dispersal.
+Use only properly specified equipment which is suitable for this product, its supply pressure and temperature The tubing network design connecting gas cylinders to the delivery system should include appropriate pressure indicators and vacuum or suction lines.
+Fully-welded types of pressure gauges, where the bourdon tube sensing element is welded to the gauge body, are recommended.
+Before connecting gas cylinders, ensure manifold is mechanically secure and does not containing another gas.
+Before disconnecting gas cylinder, isolate supply line segment proximal to cylinder, remove trapped gas in supply line with aid of vacuum pump When connecting or replacing cylinders take care to avoid airborne particulates violently ejected when system pressurises.
+Consider the use of doubly-contained piping, diaphragm or bellows sealed, soft seat valves; backflow prevention devices; flash arrestors; and flow monitoring or limiting devices.
+Gas cabinets, with appropriate exhaust treatment, are recommended, as is automatic monitoring of the secondary enclosures and work areas for release.
+Use a pressure reducing regulator when connecting cylinder to lower pressure (<100 psig) piping or systems Use a check valve or trap in the discharge line to prevent hazardous back-flow into the cylinder Check regularly for spills to relaxs.
+Keep valves tightly closed but do not apply extra leverage to hand wheels or cylinder keys.
+Open valve slowly.
+If valve is resistant to opening then contact your supervisor Valve protection caps must remain in place unless container is secured with valve outlet piped to use point.
+Never insert a pointed object (e.g. hooks) into cylinder cap openings as a means to open cap or move cylinder.
+Such action can inadvetently turn the valve and gas aga leak.
+Use an adjust Other information Cylinders should be stored in a purpose-built compound with good ventilation, preferably in the open.
+Such compounds should be sited and built in accordance with statutory requirements.
+The storage compound should be kept clear and access restricted to authorised personnel only.
+Cylinders stored in the open should be protected against rust and extremes of weather.
+Cylinders in storage should be properly secured to prevent toppling or rolling.
+Cylinders are fitted with valve protection this should be in place and properly secured.
+Gas cylinders should be segregated according to the requirements of the Dangerous Goods Act(s).
+Cylinders containing flammable gases should be stored away from other combustible materials.
+Alternatively a fire-resistant partition may be used.
+Check storage areas for flammable or hazardous concentrations of gases prior to entry.
+Preferably store full and empty cylinders separately.
+Full cylinders in storage should be arranged so that the oldest stock is used first.
+Cylinders in storage should be checked periodically for general condition and leakage.
+Protect cylinders against physical damage.
+Move and store cylinders correctly as instructed for their manual handling.